 So now we check in with our latest hires at key milestones.
 And we’re pleased to say that we have reached one this month.
-Joseph Spear – in our business development team – became our 50th employee.
+As we’ve just hired our 50th employee.

 0-50 in under four years.
 That’s some going for a high-skilled organisation.
 Commenting on the landmark, our founder and managing director Simon Brown reflected:

 I’ve never had a goal of hitting 10, 50 or 100 employees.
 50 is a fantastic milestone, but we have always hired based on the volume of work coming in.
 I actually think if you set goals, they can end up being restrictive.

 A lot of the hires we have made in the last 12 months have been in support roles.
 They could be seen as an investment in the future, but also responding to our clients’ needs.
 We are sourcing niche technical expertise to be able to enhance the knowledge and advice we can offer to our clients.

 And it is by no means just about the volume of new hires.
 We are bringing in experienced, strategic recruits with considerable technical firepower as well as the next generation of tax associates.
 And alongside that we are investing heavily in training.

 I remember being told two pieces of advice years ago, that have both proved to be true.